 Is a 2.0-litre engine big enough for a large van?

 VW is not alone in using 2.0-litre engines in its large van range – the Ford Transit is down to 2.0 litres following the introduction of Euro 6 emissions regulations, as are the Citroen Relay and Peugeot Boxer – but should you be worried about it?

 As we've spent more and more time with the 140hp model – the projected bestseller – we've come to better appreciate the new motor.
-Once 1,000 or so miles have been covered, the noise reduces and the smoothness increases.
+Once the engine has covered 1,000 miles or so, the noise reduces and the smoothness increases.

-We're yet to test either of the less powerful choices, but anticipate these will feel rather slow.
+We're yet to test either of the less powerful 102hp and 122hp choices, but anticipate these will feel rather slow.